coin-workshop/coine-2020-new-zealand/technical_programme.md

 In order to participate in the discussion sessions, please register using the following form *at least one day in advance* to ensure proper access: [Registration Form](https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BQdL_VDtSf5KqxIe0t_wrZRUMTNUMVdCNUZQSDZENERJVktZVDRJTlAwMiQlQCN0PWcu)

+## Schedule

+Note: All links redirect to the external paper or presentation respectively.
+Use the Ctrl button while clicking the link to open new tabs instead.

 | Time           |      Activity      |  Presenters/Authors |
 |-----------------:|-----------------------|------|
 | 18:50 (8:50 CET) | *Introduction* | Workshop Chairs |